 - Classify objects

-- Refine skills in printing of both uppercase and lowercase letters
+- Refine skills in the printing of both uppercase and lowercase letters

 - Write simple related sentences using phonetic skills

-The cultural areas includes materials and activities in History, Geography, Science, Art and Music.
+The cultural areas include materials and activities in History, Geography, Science, Art, and Music.

 - Sense of time

 - Calendar / Timelines